-Compare with its EM peers, the Sub-Saharan Africa (SSA) region makes up the smallest share of the EM FI hardcurrency bond in terms of both issuance volume and outstanding value.
-Over the past 10.5 years, FIs from Sub-Saharan Africa have issued in total US\$13.6 billion hard-currency bonds, or o.9 percent of the overall EM FI hard-currency bond market (Figure 2.12, panel b).
+Compared with its EM peers, the Sub-Saharan Africa (SSA) region makes up the smallest share of the EM FI hard-currency bond market in terms of both issuance volume and outstanding value.
+Over the past 10.5 years, FIs from Sub-Saharan Africa have issued in total US\$13.6 billion hard-currency bonds, or 0.9 percent of the overall EM FI hard-currency bond market (Figure 2.12, panel b).
 Similarly, hard-currency bonds issued by the region's FIs have an outstanding value of US\$6.4 billion as of June 2019, just 1.0 percent of the entire US\$648.2 billion EM FI hard-currency market (Figure 2.12, panel a).

 South Africa and Nigeria stand out as two key EM countries with FIs contributing a sizable amount of hard-currency bonds, together accounting for 84.4 percent of the region's outstanding hard-currency bonds as of June 2019 (Figure 2.18).
-With 9 Fls, of which 7 are banks, South Africa has contributed a cumulative issuance volume of US\$6.6 billion, ranked 20th among its global EM peers (Figure 2.20).
-Closely following South Africa, Nigeria's 10 FIs have collectively issued US\$5.8 billion hard-currency bonds during the same period and ranked 21st among its global peers (Figure 2.20).
+With 9 FIs, of which 7 are banks, South Africa has contributed a cumulative issuance volume of US\$6.6 billion, ranked 20th among its global EM peers (Figure 2.20).
+Closely following South Africa, Nigeria has issued US\$5.8 billion hard-currency bonds by its 10 FIs during the same period and ranked 21st among its global peers (Figure 2.20).